Saiyato/volumio-rotary-encoder-plugin/README.md

 ```
 You can use this install script for any plugin (if they are hosted separately), just add $1 = author and $2 = repository.

+Note: I've removed the node_modules dir, so it will take a bit longer to install.

 ### Lazy installation by downloading the whole git repo (takes longer to download)
 1. SSH into server
 2. Execute the below command: